 Workshop Space

-Many homeowners use their garage as a workshop area, especially detached garages.
+Many homeowners use their garages as workshop areas, especially detached garages.
 If you have this in mind, factor in essential upgrades such as plumbing, HVAC, and storage space.
-You can expect to pay at least $5,000 for all of these upgrades combined.
+You can expect to pay at least $5,000 for these upgrades altogether.

 Prefab vs. On-Site Garage Cost

-Now we get to a big cost-saving opportunity: Prefab garages cost a lot less than garages built on-site, and might work just as well, depending on what you plan to use your garage for.
+Now, we’ll reveal a big cost-saving opportunity: prefab garages.
+These cost a lot less than garages built on-site and generally work just as well, depending on how you use the space.

 Prefab Garage